 Developed around a unique community that model, educating these men with healthy and supportive interpersonal skills fosters an entirely new lifestyle throughout recovery.
 It becomes clear to individuals that their old lifestyle was not working, and while changing their entire thought process can be frightening at first, the extensive process starts to sink in, sometimes taking several months to realize.

 The Prescott House provides a safe environment that teaches accountability while ensuring that our recovering clients attend both individual and group therapy sessions, become involved in a 12-step program that includes working with a sponsor from the local community and learning key life skills and strategies to aid in long-term sobriety.
 At the Prescott House, our male-only extended care facility believes in the power of long-term care when it comes to recovery and ongoing sobriety.
+We are a safe place for members of the LGBTQ community and help men of all sexual preferences to grow into productive members of society.

 When dealing with addiction, the bonds between the addicted person and his friends, family, and loved ones are often strained.
 Our daily therapy sessions help to repair these bonds and rebuild relationships by providing a safe place for the client to work on healthy boundaries.
 Clients will experience a family session to further strengthen boundaries and develop effective communication techniques between family members.
 Studies show that family issues are amongst the most dangerous to recovering individuals and are often a leading cause of relapse.
 By participating in these family therapy sessions the client, as well as his family and loved ones, learn healthy ways to resolve conflict, deal with past issues, use healthy boundaries, and communicate effectively with friends and loved ones.